VergilPrime/AngelGates-Deprecated-/README.md

 `/ag netinfo <network>` - Find out info about a given network.

 `/ag setnetworks <name> <amount>` - Set the limit of networks for a given name to a given amount.
 Set this to `-1` to allow infinite networks, and `0` to not allow any.
-Requires `angelgates.admin` permission.
+Requires `angelgates.admin.setnetworks` permission.

 `/ag addnetworks <name> <amount>` - Increase the limit of networks for a given name by a given amount.
 Requires `angelgates.admin.addnetworks` permission.

+`/ag setgates <name> <amount>` - Set the limit of gates for a given name to a given amount.
+Set this to `-1` to allow infinite gates, and `0` to not allow any.
+Requires `angelgates.admin.setgates` permission.

+`/ag addgates <name> <amount>` - Increase the limit of gates for a given name by a given amount.
+Requires `angelgates.admin.addgates` permission.

 `/ag setowner <net> <name>` - Set the given name as the owner for the given network.
 The previous owner will be demoted to member.
 Can only be run by that network's owner, or with the `angelgates.admin.setowner` permission.